RobinNagpal/fuel-token-track-docs/02_problem_statement_and_structure.md

 members in the workspace.

 # Fuels CLI Commands
-consists of a couple commands, we'll discuss four of the most used ones:
+Below are the useful commands that can be used with the Fuels CLI:

 ### 1. `fuels init`